-Join us on December 17, 2025 from 4:00 pm - 5:30 pm EDT for a book launch and readings from Meditations on Life: A Tuesday Circle Anthology, celebrating some of the writing created in Rosemerry Wahtola Trommer's Tuesday poetry circles.
+Join us on December 17, 2025 from 4:00 pm - 5:30 pm ET for a book launch and readings from Meditations on Life: A Tuesday Circle Anthology, celebrating some of the writing created in Rosemerry Wahtola Trommer's Tuesday poetry circles.
 Free registration is available here.

 I will be speaking as part of the Lived Experience Panel on Tuesday October 28th, sharing my lived experineces of CPT as well as the innovative new Writing Through Recovery© program I created based on Dr. Patricia Resick's groundbreaking Getting Unstuck from PTSD Workbook.